Brain Fitness Daddy

 Actually, I do not want the maturity that comes with this stage of my life to go away, I am much less prone to wasting emotional energy on perceived slights, ect.
 (Much less melodrama).

-However, I still want to rough house with my son, and my daughter, and there are some activities that my wife and I enjoy that demand a certain level of physical strength.
+However, I still want to rough house with my son, and my daughter, and there are some activities that my Very Significant Other and I enjoy that demand a certain level of physical strength.
 My daughter loves to ride her bicycle with me around the block we live on, and I want to enjoy that with her.

 I want to contribute to the development of their language skills, their rational skills, the belief systems about the basic nature of life, their problem solving skills, and I want my wife to feel fulfilled in her relationship with me.